parkinglot837/f5-agility-labs-nginx/docs/class9/module1/module1.rst

 .. image:: ../images/instance-group-2.jpg

-...and then restart the agent.
+...and then restart the agent on each server.

 .. code:: shell